Buying Guide - Bar Stools

-Following this trend, Bar stools are now one of the most important kitchen ingredients!
+Following this trend, designer kitchen stools are now one of the most important kitchen ingredients!
 They have become a crucial kitchen accessory - one that will be used day in day out and needs to be suited to the multifunctional role of the kitchen island.
 Bar stools must be functional, stylish and most of all, comfortable.

 But there is far more to it than that.
-Not only do the bar stools need to be the right height for the island, they need to match the overall aesthetic of the kitchen.
+Not only do designer bar stools need to be the right height for the island, they need to match the overall aesthetic of the kitchen.
 If the kitchen is open plan, the stools also need to match the overall living space.

 With today’s abundance of beautiful designer fabrics, bar stools now have the potential to become a stunning accessory that will bring a kitchen design to life.